axeld5/wiki_win/README.md

 # Wikipedia Race Game with Claude-3 Haiku Agent System
 This project utilizes a Claude-3 Haiku agent system to solve the Wikipedia race game.
 The Wikipedia race is a game where players start from a random Wikipedia page and navigate through the links to reach a predetermined target page.
-The objective is to reach the target page in the fewest number of clicks.
+The objective is to reach the target page using the fewest number of links.

 # Requirements
 To run this project, you need an Anthropic API key and python >= 3.8.